KIshiharaHCI/Cyberzul/web/DailyLog.md

 - make it possible to create a server on demand and get the IP address as hexString
 - make it possible to connect with that server as client by using this hexString that encodes the IPv4 address

+_Xue_

+Q1:

+Refine the functionality of chat
+Tried to let cheat message in chat works

+Q2:

+Work on cheat message in chat

+Q3:

+Time , speed and merge conflict

 *21.07.2022*

+_Xue_

+Q1:

+Worked on cheat message in chat

+Q2:

+Meet with Chirs
+Team Meeting
+Cheat message works partially in chat
+Merge chat in main and fix merge conflicts

+Q3:

+Time , speed and merge conflict

 *22.07.2022*